-1. Have you developed and do you have on file affirmative action programs pursuant to applicable federal regulations?
-(See 41 CFR Part 60-2.)

-2. Have you filed with the Joint Reporting Committee, the Director of the Office of Federal Contract Compliance Programs, or the Equal Employment Opportunity Commission all reports due under the applicable filing requirements?
+File #: O2019-8603, Version: 1 Have you developed and (See 41 CFR Part 60-2.) ]Yes do you have on file affirmative action programs pursuant to applicable federal regulations? • oint Reporting Committee, the Director of the Office of Federal Contract Compliance loyment Opportunity Commission all reports due under the applicable filing requirements? [] No [] Reports not required 3.
+Have you participated in clause? [] Yes any previous contracts or subcontracts subject to the equal opportunity [ ] No If you checked "No" to ques tion (1) or (2) above, please provide an explanation: Page 10 of 15

-[]Yes []No []Reports not required

-3. Have you participated in any previous contracts or subcontracts subject to the equal opportunity clause?

-If you checked "No" to question (1) or (2) above, please provide an explanation:

-SECTION VII -- FURTHER ACKNOWLEDGMENTS AND CERTIFICATION
+SECTION VII - FURTHER ACKNOWLEDGMENTS AND CERTIFICATION